samjones00/docs/docs/_documentation/DigitalOcean-GitHub-Action-Mix.md

 > See [DigitalOcean article](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04#step-1-%E2%80%94-installing-docker-compose) for details on ensuring you have the latest version installed.

 ### Get nginx reverse proxy and letsencrypt running
-Now we have Docker and docker-compose installed on our new Droplet, we want to setup a nginx reverse proxy.
-This handles mapping a domain/subdomain requests to specific docker applications as well as TLS registration via LetEncrypt.
+Now we have Docker and docker-compose installed on our new Droplet, we want to setup a nginx reverse proxy running in Docker.
+This will handle mapping a domain/subdomain requests to specific docker applications as well as TLS registration via LetEncrypt.
+When a new docker container starts up and joins the bridge network, the nginx and letsencrypt companion detect the new application and look to see if routing and TLS certificate is needed.

 In the `x mix release-ghr-vanilla` template, we include `deploy/nginx-proxy-compose.yml` file which can be copied to the droplet and run.